shukriadams/whobrokethebuild/docs/dev.md

 ## Config

 Wbtb requires a lot of configuration to work.
 Config is provided in two ways - env variables, and a single config.yml file.
-There is some overlap between them.
-Generally, env variables are used for basic settings that Wbtb needs to start, and config.yml for complex settings Wbtb needs to do work.
+Generally, env variables are used for basic settings that Wbtb needs get into a state where it can read config.yml.
+Env vars are also used for secrets and template overrides (see later).

 ## Env variables